-Shawn McDaniel (509) 793-2262
+Shawn McDaniel (509) 793-2262 Gordon Kaupp (509) 793-2268 email: wld@bigbend.edu Associate in Applied Science Professional Technical Program

-email: wld@bigbend.edu

 The Welding Technology program is designed for persons to acquire the technical knowledge and skills required to obtain a career in welding, fabrication, and related occupations.
 Graduates may qualify for positions in industries such as machinery fabrication, structural fabrication, pipe fabrication, plant maintenance, and trade occupations which require welding skills.
 Students who complete the first year of the program will gain sufficient training to obtain entry-level employment.
 The second year of the program will focus on advanced skills in welding applications in specialty areas.